Limulo/website-restyle2016/_posts/2016-11-20-bipolar-transistor.md

 ![circuit](/assets/images/vibration-motor-test/P1020554.JPG)

-Below some data I've collected using my very elementary multimeter.
-I measured the base current and the collector current for a fixed value of the Base resistance slightly varying the PWM duty cycle.
+Below some data we've collected using our very elementary analog multimeter.
+We measured the base current and the collector current for a fixed value of the Base resistance, slightly varying the PWM duty cycle.
-Maybe these measurements are not teoretically correct 'casue the current signal is not a direct one but a time varying one so it weel be very appreciated if anybody let me now how can I improve my workflow in doing this.
+Maybe these measurements are not teoretically correct 'casue the current signal is not a direct one but a time varying one so it will be very appreciated if anybody will let us now how can we improve our workflow in doing this.

 Given $$ R_{base} = 4700 \Omega $$, we measure